tbson/tbson.github.io/_posts/2017-01-24-react-seo-friendly-with-laravel.md

 At least, SE can see init result of your SPA app then why not we provide our JS app the init data rendered directly from server?
 If this circumstance happen, SE can see all what you want them see, that's our goal.

-Let's begin with an ordinary ReactJS app:
+Let's begin with an ordinary ReactJS app, the index.html file:

 ```html